SASKATCHEWAN

 • FURS - Beavers, minks, muskrats, coyotes, foxes, martens and fishers are trapped for their fur coats.

 • FORESTRY - Most of the lumber harvested in Saskatchewan is softwood ( spruce and jack pine).
-Wood is processed at Hudson Bay, Glaslyn, Meadow Lake, Big River and Carrot River.
+Wood is processed at Hudson Bay, Glaslyn, Big River and Meadow Lake.
+There is a pulp and paper mill at Prince Albert.

 more about forestry in Saskatchewan